High Commission of Tanzania, London

 The High Commission of the United Republic of Tanzania in London is the diplomatic mission of Tanzania in the United Kingdom.
-It is located in Stratford Place, a small cul-de-sac just off Oxford Street which it shares with the High Commission of Botswana.
+It is located in Stratford Place, a small cul-de-sac just off Oxford Street which it shares with the High Commission of Botswana, although due to renovations, is located at 3 View Road, London, as of August 2026.
 It was the former residence of Alice Liddell, the inspiration for the heroine of the children's book Alice's Adventures in Wonderland.